Processing Personal Data

 For other types of sensitive personal data, these can only be processed with the explicit consent of the data subject, or if such processing is required by law.

 Processing sensitive data, especially health data must be diligently handled in Turkey under the current legal backdrop.
-We have specific industry knowledge in health care where we frequently advise our clients in processing health data in different fields and for various purposes, including new technologies, quality services, pharmacovigilance or clinical trials.
+We have specific industry knowledge in health care where we frequently advise our clients in the processing of health data in different fields and for various purposes, including new technologies, quality services, pharmacovigilance or clinical trials.